Frequently Asked Questions

 Standard insulation is 4" thick styrofoam on walls, floor and ceiling.

-Also please note that MOST all the florists are running in high fan mode without a problem.
-One woman did make a deflector because she had a small cooler and she wanted the air to go in a different direction (it was nailing the flowers across the way).
-So consider the placement of your a/c unit when you install it so that it is blowing in a safer direction!
+Note: MOST all the florists are running in high fan mode without a problem because air conditioners already blow less hard than conventional walk-in coolers.
+One woman did make a deflector (just out of cardboard) because she had a small cooler and she wanted the air to go just up towards the ceiling (it was blowing RIGHT ON the flowers on the shelf across from it otherwise).
+That worked great.
+If you are building from scratch, though, consider the placement of your a/c unit when you install it so that it is blowing in a safer direction without the deflector (again, it worked perfectly).
+You always want to blow the LONG way down the room if it's a rectangle.

 Although we have people that have the backside of the air conditioner into a sealed space with NO windows, I don't think that's a good idea.
 I'm writing so positively about how little water and heat is produced, and that's true, but "very little" is not the same as "nothing".
 You should be able to open up at least one window, or have a door that's getting periodically opened to vent the heat out unless you are wine-cellar user.